raymondworkshop/old.myblog/about.md

 title: About
 ---
 My name is Raymond ZHAO Wenlong, a Computer Scientist and Software Engineer based in Hong Kong NOW.
-You can see some of my projects on [github](https://github.com/muyun), find my slides & research at [here](http://muyun.github.io/research/), share your unique story with me, or just send me an [email](mailto:wenlzhao@gmail.com).
+You can see some of my projects on [github](https://github.com/muyun), find my slides & research at [here](http://muyun.github.io/research/), share your unique story, or just send me an [email](mailto:wenlzhao@gmail.com).
 <br>

 I like problem solving and reading.
 I work as Technical Officer at HSUHK, RA at CityU and HKBU, Software Engineer at HKCREO (a Fintech startup) and Alcatel-Lucent S.A.
 (Nokia Co. now) .
 <br>

-Outside of the tech world, I also like writing, product & business, and humanlities  NOW.
+Outside of the tech world, I also like writing, product & business, the arts, and humanlities  NOW.
 <br>

 I am an active MOOC learner.
 I have a BS in Electroic and Information Engineering from [Wuhan University](https://www.sciencemag.org/collections/celebrating-125-years-academic-excellence-wuhan-university-1893-2018?fbclid=IwAR0RzFSkpxaI8wk61JDnE7p6SWr7SlKXLyoFHkrg4-iqKGiRyE2gZfaGl8s), and a MS in Computer Science from [The Chinese University of Hong Kong](http://www.cuhk.edu.hk/english/index.html).
 I also hold a Diploma in International Business Communication from HKU.